manuganji/manuganji.github.io/_posts/2014-07-20-signing-phonegap-apps-google-play.md

 ---
 * Run `phonegap build android` from the folder containing `www` folder
 * `cd` to this path `platforms/android/`
-* Make sure `ant.properties` in this folder contains these keys and right values
+* Make sure `ant.properties` in this folder contains these keys and the right values

 > key.store=<absolute_path_to_keystore_file_on_disk>
 >
 > key.alias=<alias_value>